Updated September 25, 2018

 - Disney makes every effort to accommodate guests with dietary restrictions.
 If you call in to make your reservation, let the cast member know your requests.
 If you book online, enter your requests in the space provided.

-- Book this page here.
+- Book this meal here.

 If you visit the Plaza Inn for lunch, you’ll most often stand in a long line to just get in the door.
 If you have a reservation for the dining package, you can bypass that long line and check in to the left, where you see the sign below.